Noah-Huppert/goconf/README.md

 ```

 ## Custom File Formats
-The `MapUnmarshaller` interface allows Goconf to use any file format.
+The `MapDecoder` interface allows Goconf to use any file format.

 Goconf provides an implementation for TOML files in the
 `github.com/Noah-Huppert/goconf-toml` package.

-To use any other file format simply implement a `MapUnmarshaller` and register
+To use any other file format simply implement a `MapDecoder` and register
 it with Goconf via the
-`Loader.RegisterFormat(string fileExt, MapUnmarshaller unmarshaller)` method.
+`Loader.RegisterFormat(fileExt string, unmarshaler MapDecoder)` method.